 Most text fields in Keyboard Maestro can process Tokens.
-These fields are indicated by having a T in the field while editing.
+These fields are indicated by having a |T| in the field while editing.

-Insert Function by Name
+Insert Token by Name

-The Insert Function by Name command in the Edit menu lets you insert any of the many functions available in Keyboard Maestro by name.
+The By Name command in the Edit ➤ Insert Token menu lets you insert any of the many tokens available in Keyboard Maestro by name.